myoung34/myoung34.github.io/source/_posts/2023-04-25-ec2-instance-connect-ssh.md

 The TLDR for ec2 instance connect:

-* A user makes a call `aws ec2-instance-connect send-ssh-public-key --instance-id i-08e2c277f1ea9a99a --instance-os-user marcus.young --ssh-public-key file:///home/myoung/.ssh/asdf.pub`
+* A user makes a call `aws ec2-instance-connect send-ssh-public-key --instance-id i-08e2c277f1ea9a99a --instance-os-user mark.young --ssh-public-key file:///home/myoung/.ssh/asdf.pub`
-* AWS pushes the public key to `http://169.254.169.254/latest/meta-data/managed-ssh-keys/active-keys/marcus.young` for `60` seconds
+* AWS pushes the public key to `http://169.254.169.254/latest/meta-data/managed-ssh-keys/active-keys/mark.young` for `60` seconds
-* The user does `ssh -i {private key that matches the public key} marcus.young@{public ip of the instance}` and gets in.
+* The user does `ssh -i {private key that matches the public key} mark.young@{public ip of the instance}` and gets in.

 That's crazy cool, but we have a few issues outright (major ones):